travis-ci/docs-travis-ci-com/user/travis-pro.md

 Yes, of course!
 No need to put in your credit card details, the trial starts whenever you trigger your first build on [Travis Pro](http://travis-ci.com).
 It includes 100 trial builds for free and 2-concurrent-jobs.

+When you're ready to start using Travis CI, head over to the [billing page](https://billing.travis-ci.com/) to add your billing details and end your trial.

 ## Can I use pull request testing on Travis Pro?

 Yes, you can.
 It's enabled by default for all repositories set up on Travis CI.
 See